-Diamond Aircraft announced this week that it would build an electric version of its four-seat single-engine, the DA40.
+Diamond Aircraft announced recently that it would build an electric version of its four-seat single-engine, the DA40.
 The electrified version is called the eDA40.
 There are questions galore about this project, some of which have to do with its very viability.

 The DA40 seems to have shortcomings.
 Diamond says it plans to put the batteries in a belly pod, which makes one wonder—why?
 The problem with putting them in the wing, where fuel is normally kept, is that you need to access the batteries on a regular basis, and that would be a problem, as taking apart a composite wing even once is a non-starter.
 Putting the batteries in the rear seating and baggage compartment would, presumably, create a serious weight and balance issue, so the pod makes sense in both of those regards.
 But it will add drag and some weight, both of which are enemies of efficient flight.

-As far as endurance, Diamond is hoping for 90 minutes, which is not much, though it would probably suffice for most training flights, especially if they’re conducted at reduced power for the most part, which they typically are.
-That figure, they suggest however, is as Mark Phelps in AvWeb called it, “aspirational,” and if that’s the case, that’s a problem.
+As far as endurance, Diamond is hoping for 90 minutes, which is not much, though it would probably suffice for many training flights, especially if they’re mostly flown at reduced power, which they typically are.
+That 90-minute figure, however, is still a future goal, Diamond suggests.
+If that’s the case, that’s a problem.
 Having much less endurance than 90 minutes would create a serious concern on every flight.
-I’ve on a couple of occasions taken off for a short repositioning flight with just over minimum reserves, and it’s not a fun feeling.

-And why did Diamond choose the DA40 and not the smaller two-seat DA20?
-In fact, I did a double take when I read Diamond’s release about the new plane.
-Why would they elect to haul around the extra weight of a four-seat airframe when they have a proven two-seater in its lineup?
+Why did Diamond choose the DA40 and not the smaller two-seat DA20?
+In fact, I did a double-take when I read Diamond’s release about the new plane.
+Why would it elect to haul around the extra weight of a four-seat airframe when it already has a proven two-seater in its lineup?
 I don’t know the answer.

-I am an environmentalist, as are most pilots, but it might be the truly committed non-aviation environmentalists who are driving the conversation on electric flight, and that presents challenges for those of us involved in practical solutions.
-Despite the green mandate to at least seem carbon neutral, it will be the business owners who determine the success of the eDA40, as well as other electric planes.
-After all, they will be the ones opening their wallets in hope of a technology that will free them from the gas pump, from combustion engines and all the big financial negatives related to them.
-If Diamond is being driven by this understanding of the future of flight training, and they very well might be, more e-power to them.
+Even though there’s a drive to reduce carbon emissions, that won’t be the driving force behind the success or failure of electric aircraft.
+It will be the business owners who determine the success of the eDA40, as well as other electric planes.
+After all, they will be the ones opening their wallets in the hope of a technology that will free them from the gas pump, from combustion engines and all the big financial negatives related to them.
+If Diamond is being driven by this understanding of the future of flight training, and it very well might be, more e-power to them.

-For more on Diamond Aircraft, click here: Pipistrel Velis Electro: The World’s First Certified Electric Plane
+For more on electric flight, click here: Pipistrel Velis Electro: The World’s First Certified Electric Plane